 a bleak atmosphere

 Tea Cake and Janie stood on the edge of things and looked over the

 trifled with men.

-barrier preventing blacks from participating in various activities with whites
+barrier preventing blacks from participating in activities

 “Look lak dey think God don’t know nothin’ ’bout de